return42/sphkerneldoc/linux_src_doc/include/net/pkt_cls_h.rst

 Description
 -----------

 Executes all configured extensions.
-Returns 0 on a normal execution, a negative number if the filter must be considered unmatched or a positive action code (TC_ACT\_\*) which must be returned to the underlying layer.
+Returns TC_ACT_OK on a normal execution, a negative number if the filter must be considered unmatched or a positive action code (TC_ACT\_\*) which must be returned to the underlying layer.